LOLPickle/ConsoleTextEditor/README.md

 # Comming soon 🛠️

-✅ Automatically adding .txt to the file name when searching for it
+✔️ Automatically adding .txt to the file name when searching for it ✔️ Fix bugs
 - Adding a function to add text instead of just overwriting
 - Version PLUS whith UI
 - And more...